peterweissbier/QEMU-KVM-virt-manager/installing_virt_manager.md

 Windows has a really good partition management utility built into it.
 Search for `disk management`

+Tweaks

+Check the output of virsh uri.
+If it returns qemu:///session, but you're using a qemu:///system connection in Virt-Manager, change it to qemu:///system like this:

+1. edit your .bashrc file via sudo nano $HOME/.bashrc and add

+export LIBVIRT_DEFAULT_URI="qemu:///system"

 ### Reference:

 Original guide - http://wood1978.dyndns.org/~wood/wordpress/2013/07/22/arch-linux-setup-kvm-with-virt-manager-gui/comment-page-1/